-If He can't have God's favor - neither will Abel, so he kills Abel.
+If He can't have God's favor - neither will Abel, so he kills him.

-And friends, while we may not be plotting the murder of those who might be our rivals at work, home, school, or even at church... if Envy has its way with us we will say things, we will do things, which will cause that relationship with our rival and with others to wind up as casualties, Envy kills community.
+And friends, while we may not be plotting the murder of those who might be our rivals at work, home, school, or even at church...

-And we might be tempted to say "no big deal - I'd be better off without that person in my life anyways" but then friends
+If Envy has its way with us we will say things, we will do things, which will damage that relationship with our rival and cause others to wind up as casualties, Envy kills community.

-Envy is crouching at our door - desiring to have its way with us...
+And we might be tempted to say "no big deal - I'd be better off without that person in my life anyways" but friends Envy is crouching at our door - desiring to have its way with us... so we must master it - with the Holy Spirit's help recycle it.